latex3/unicode-math/CONTRIBUTING.md

       x^2 + y^2 = z^2
     \]

-## Pull Requests
+## Branches and Pull Requests

-I'm usually not fussy!
-Generally I'll just be impressed you've taken the effort.
+There are two main branches in this repository: `master` and `working`.
+Development happens on the `working` branch; once a release is sent to CTAN, the `master` branch is rebased to bring it up to date.

+The `working` branch should be considered only semi-public; it may have broken code and/or use force-pushing to rewrite history on occasions.

+If you wish to make a contribution, please start from the `master` branch.

 If you are changing documentation only (i.e., no code changes), you can add `[ci skip]` to the commit message and the test suite won't be run to check that the changes haven't broken anything.